syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Sets a value that indicates whether to persist the TreeView model state in page using applicable medium i.e., HTML5 localStorage or cookies
+Sets a value that indicates whether to persist the TreeView model state in page by using applicable medium like, HTML5 localStorage or cookies